 Commuters were able to take their first ride under Second Avenue the next day.

-The construction of the Second Avenue subway on the Upper East Side has been an epic odyssey, and after decades of false starts, the first phase finally rolled with the start of the new year.
+The construction of the Second Avenue subway on the Upper East Side has been an epic odyssey.

-The new subway line officially opened to the public at noon on Jan.
+After decades of false starts, the first phase of the new subway line officially opened to the public on Jan.
 1, 2017.

 The state finally broke ground on the first phase of the line in April 2007, although construction work had been undertaken in previous decades in Chinatown and East Harlem.

-The subway line, the first major expansion of the system in more than 50 years, will span 8.5 miles from 125th Street in Harlem to Hanover Square in lower Manhattan.
+The subway line, the first major expansion of the system in more than 50 years, will span 8.5 miles from 125th Street in Harlem to Hanover Square in lower Manhattan when it’s complete.